-- A note on an asymptotic expansion related to the Dickman function (in review in the Ramanujan Journal).
+- A note on an asymptotic expansion related to the Dickman function (accepted for publication in the Ramanujan Journal).
 Available here.

 - A family of multiple integrals connected with relatives of the Dickman function (published in the Journal of Number Theory).
 Available here.